 Low-income superannuation tax offset

 The low-income superannuation tax offset (LISTO) is a government super payment designed to help low-income earners save for their retirement.
-The payment is 15% of the individual’s concessional contributions to super, up to a maximum of $500.
+If you’re eligible, the payment is 15% of your concessional contributions to super, up to a maximum of $500.
 It applies from 1 July 2017.
 West State Super members are not eligible to receive a LISTO.

 Who is eligible?

 You could be eligible for a LISTO payment if:

 - You or your employer made concessional contributions to your complying super fund that is a taxed scheme (such as GESB Super) in the financial year

 - Your adjusted taxable income is $37,000 or less for that financial year

 - You receive at least 10% of your total income as an employee or from running a business, or a combination of both

 - You have not held an ‘eligible temporary resident visa’ at any time during the financial year, unless you are a New Zealand citizen or hold a prescribed visa